oslabs-beta/graphErr/README.md

 ## GraphErr Functionality

-Example of GraphErr response when the user receives an error (null response) that GraphQL does not provide native error messaging for:
+Example of GraphErr response when the user receives an error (null response) that GraphQL does not natively provide error messaging for:

 <div align="left">
   <img style="width: 100%" src="assets/graphErr_msg_example2.png" alt="example query with graphErr response for non native GraphQL err">